How to Keep Your Email When Switching Internet Providers

 Here’s how it works:

 Telstra (Bigpond): You can keep your Bigpond email for free for 12 months after cancelling your Telstra service.
 After that, it’s $79 per year to maintain it.
+Make sure to contact Telstra via phone or live chat BEFORE canceling your service to keep the email address active.

 Optus & Others: Many others allow you to retain your email by contacting customer support and setting up a paid "email only" account.